John Graham (Canadian activist)

-John Graham is a Canadian former Native American activist.
-He is best known for being the person who shot and killed fellow American Indian Movement activist Anna Mae Aquash.
+John Graham (born 1955) is a Canadian, Yukoner, Champagne and Aishihik First Nations citizen, and former Native American activist.
+He is best known for being convicted for the murder of fellow American Indian Movement activist Anna Mae Aquash.

 Early life

 Graham was born in Whitehorse, Yukon, Canada and is a member of the Southern Tutchone Champagne and Aishihik First Nations people.
 One source indicates that Graham is from Haines Junction, Yukon.

-Graham's birth year falls somewhere between the years of 1954 and 1957.
-In 1974, when Graham participated in the Native People's Caravan in 1974, he was 17 years, meaning he was either born in 1957, or would be turning 18, and thus born in 1956 and 1957.
-Several sources also identify Graham as being 55-years-old at the time the guilty verdict was read.
-This would place his year of birth at 1954 (if he was 55-year-olds, and going on 56) or 1955 (if he had turned 55-years-old).

 Personal life

 John Graham is a father of eight and former resident of Vancouver, British Columbia.

 Career

 Graham is a long-term member of the American Indian Movement.